pierrep/ofAppImage/README.md

 ### (optional) Creating an Icon

 The best way to set an icon for your app is to do it internally.
-Include the following code in your main.cpp, and put an appropriate icon file in your `data/assets` folder (or whereever you prefer):
+Include the following code in your main.cpp, and put an appropriate icon file in your `data/assets` folder (or wherever you prefer):

 ```
     ofApp *app = new ofApp();